“Time [is] our only real commodity” Rolf Potts, Vagabonding: An Uncommon Guide to the Art of Long-Term World Travel

 It may seem like an overwhelming challenge at first, and sacrifices will likely be necessary.
 But if the alternative is a working life characterized by mediocrity and dissatisfaction (which is liable to spill over and effect your personal life as well), don’t you owe it to yourself and the people around you to strive for more?

-As your positive changes continue to accumulate and build off each other, it’ll become clear that you’re on the right track.
+As your positive changes accumulate and become greater than the sum of their parts, you’ll gain a growing certainty that you’re on the right track.
 Talking about your pursuits will energize you.
-Your days will start to feel like individual contributions to a larger dream rather than a homogenous slog.
-Unidentifiable worries or vague senses of impending doom will occur with diminishing frequency, replaced instead with confidence in your future and an invigorating sense of forward momentum.
-The small voice in the back of your head that’s been leading you along this path will grow more and more prominent.
-And one day, all the knowledge you’ve gained from countless missteps and corrections in your trajectory will crystallize into a deep awareness, and that inner voice will become synonymous with who you are.
+Your days will start to feel like individual contributions to a larger dream rather than a homogeneous slog.
+Unidentifiable worries or vague sensations of impending doom will occur with diminished frequency, replaced instead with confidence in your future and an invigorating sense of forward momentum.
+The small voice in the back of your head that’s been leading you along this path will grow more and more assertive.
+And one day, all the knowledge you’ve gained from countless missteps and adjustments to your trajectory will crystallize into a deep awareness, and that inner voice will become synonymous with who you are.

-While that night in Chiang Mai was a significant step in the right direction for me, I’m still a long way from landing on my perfect natural frequency.
-My long-term plans are riddled with unknowns, and I expect quite a bit more fine tuning will be required before I dial in to my true calling (which, I realize, is also likely to morph with me as my maturity and circumstances change over time).
+While that night in Chiang Mai was a significant step in the right direction, a lot of work still lies between me and my perfect natural frequency.
+My long-term plans are riddled with unknowns, and I expect quite a bit more fine tuning before I pin down my ever-evolving ideal niche.

-One thing I’m sure of is this: in the six weeks since I acknowledged writing as a passion I had to pursue, my anxiety has remained at an all-time low, and I’ve never been so excited about how I’ll apply my interests to my future endeavors.
-And I feel vindicated in the realization that, were it not for the major environmental changes I made upon recognizing my incompatibility with my previous career path, my moment of clarity in Thailand may never have occurred at all.
+One thing I’m sure of is this: in the time since I acknowledged writing as a passion I had to pursue, my anxiety has remained at an all-time low, and I’ve never been so excited about how I’ll apply my interests to my future endeavors.
+I also feel vindicated in the realization that, were it not for the major environmental changes I made after I recognized my incompatibility with my previous career path — i.e. quitting my job at an accounting firm and leaving the U.S. for Southeast Asia — my moment of clarity in Thailand may never have occurred at all.

-So I’m going to chase this compulsion and see where it leads — because when life is short, your “fate” is the only thing worth pursuing.
+So I’m going to chase this compulsion and see where it leads.
+With life so short, you should never settle for less than your destiny.